 A low-flow shower head will cost more money up front, but will help you save in the long run since you’ll be using less hot water.

-And the dimmer switches that are currently available only send the energy that is actually needed to power the bulbs.
+Dimmer switches only send the energy that is actually needed to power your light bulbs.
 That means by using less light in each room, you’re also using less energy.
 In addition, lower levels of lighting can create a nice relaxing ambience in your home.

-One of the easiest ways to save money on electricity is by installing and using ceiling fans.
+Ceiling fans can help cool down a room effectively and can save you money on your energy bill each month.
 Ceiling fans consume far less energy than air conditioners.
 Plus, they work surprisingly well to cool both indoor and outdoor spaces.

 If you’re not sure where to start, many utility companies offer a free home energy audit.
 This can help you uncover the areas where you’re wasting the most energy, and figure out how to save money on your electric bill.